 Medi-Cal (Medicaid) and TRICARE never pay first for Medicare-covered services.
 They only pay after Medicare, employer group health plans, and/or Medigap have paid.

 Important phone numbers and resources

-SECTION 1 SCAN Inspired by women for women contacts (how to contact us, including how to reach Member Services)
+SECTION 1 SCAN Balance contacts (how to contact us, including how to reach Member Services)

 How to contact our plan's Member Services